Primordial Black Hole Dark Matter Simulations Using PopSyCLE

 We let $v$ take values between 0 and the escape velocity $v_{esc}$ = 550 $km$ $s^{-1}$, which is consistent with current estimates, such as those from the Radial Velocity Experiment (RAVE) survey \citep{Smith:2007, Piffl:2014}.
 For PBHs with $\langle \text{v} \rangle < 250$ $km$ $s^{-1}$, this $v_{esc}$ cut filters out $<$ 1\% of the PBH distribution, while PBHs with mean speeds closer to the maximum, $\langle \text{v} \rangle$ $\sim{300}$ $km$ $s^{-1}$, equates to a loss of $\sim$3.5\%.
 Because the number of PBHs in the LOS cylinder was previously selected to match the total mass of the cylinder, the number of PBH lensing events will be biased slightly low.
 Figure \ref{fig:velocity distribution} illustrates $f(v)$ and $F(v)$ distribution examples (in the main figures and subfigures, respectively) for a few selected galactocentric PBH radii and $\gamma$ values.

-Following similar projection methods as described in \S \ref{sec:PBH Positions}, we take our velocity magnitude $v$, and randomly sample two angular components for latitudinal and longitudinal velocity components. \change{The longitudinal component is sampled uniformly between [0, $2\pi$], while the latitudinal component is sampled uniformly on the unit sphere (i.e., uniform in $\cos({\rm latitude})$ between [$-1$, $1$]).} It is worth noting that we assume a Maxwellian distribution for PBH velocities as a computational shortcut, but use mean speeds following the Eddington inversion results from \citet{Lacroix:2018}, which assume velocities that deviate from the truncated Maxwellian of the SHM.
-However, we do not expect this simplifying assumption to be a dominant source of uncertainty in our analysis.
+Following similar projection methods as described in \S \ref{sec:PBH Positions}, we take our velocity magnitude $v$, and randomly sample two angular components for latitudinal and longitudinal velocity components\footnote{We assume a Maxwellian distribution for PBH velocities as a computational shortcut, but use mean speeds following the Eddington inversion results from \citet{Lacroix:2018} (which assumes velocities deviate from the truncated Maxwellian of the SHM).
+However, we do not expect this simplifying assumption to be a dominant source of uncertainty in our analysis.}. \change{The longitudinal component is sampled uniformly between [0, $2\pi$], while the latitudinal component is sampled uniformly on the unit sphere (i.e., uniform in $\cos({\rm latitude})$ between [$-1$, $1$]).}